Last Updated on 10/10/2025

 J. Addressing Technical and Accessibility Challenges

 Technical hurdles and accessibility issues can impede the effectiveness of telehealth.
-Solutions tailored to bridge the digital divide are essential to ensure equitable access to telehealth services.
+Solutions tailored to bridge the digital divide are crucial for ensuring equitable access to telehealth services.

 a.
 Solutions for Common Technical Issues